Debt Collectors Keep Calling Me!

-If you don’t feel you owe the debt, tell them why you think this.
-Collectors might buy a debt you already paid off, or something that was the result of identity theft.
 It may appear to the collector that you legitimately owe the debt, but you should stand firm if the debt was created illegitimately.

 If the debt is fully valid but you can’t afford to repay it, you can talk about this with the collector, and try to offer some kind of settlement.
 Find out more about Debt Settlement.